 Once the Magistrates have granted the Liability Order, we will then identify if any of the individuals listed have a known vulnerability and review their cases accordingly.
 If we hold employment or benefit details, we will apply to have the money deducted at source.
 Otherwise we will refer the debt to Enforcement Agents and you will be contacted by them directly.
 At this stage additional costs will be levied by the Enforcement Agents at a level fixed centrally by Government.
-They have legal powers but must observe the Civil Enforcement Association (CIVEA) Code of Conduct and Good Practice.
-This is available on the CIVEA website.
+They have legal powers but must observe the standards set by the Enforcement Conduct Board (ECB).
+Details of these standards are available on the ECB website.